AvdLee/Roadmap/README.md

 ## Setting up Roadmap
 ### Create a Roadmap JSON
 Roadmap works with a remote JSON configuration listing all features and their statuses.
-We recommend hosting it at [simplejsoncms.com](https://simplejsoncms.com/).
+We recommend hosting it on GitHub Pages or [simplejsoncms.com](https://simplejsoncms.com/).

 An example JSON looks as follows: